-During the last couple of years, Belgrade cinemas have been visited less and less.
-Most of the once well-known places were shut down, others turned into cafes or other more profitable places.
-Some new ones opened, but mostly as a part of shopping malls, where you can watch blockbusters in more modern premises with, of course, way higher prices.
+During the last couple of years, most of Belgrade’s well-known cinemas have been shut down, turned into cafes or other more profitable places.
+New ones opened, but mostly as a part of shopping malls, where you can watch blockbusters in more modern premises with, of course, way higher prices.

 On the other hand, independent, low budget or just out of the mainstream films became more and more popular in Belgrade, at festivals like “Free Zone” and “Auteur Film Festival“, which always have sold out screenings.